AidanDrakeBarrett/CS312RSA/rsa-project-report.md

 #### Space

-Returning to mod_exp needing *O(n)* layers of recursion, we can store the multiplication result at each layer in a buffer of at most size *2n*, multiplying an n-bit number by another is only at most *2n* in size for the result.
+Continuing with using *n* as the number of bits that makes up the input and returning to mod_exp needing *O(n)* layers of recursion, we can store the multiplication result at each layer in a buffer of at most size *2n*, multiplying an n-bit number by another is only at most *2n* in size for the result.
 This leads to a level complexity of *O(n)*.
 Multiplying that by *n* recursions,